 Axis order (longitude, latitude) ✔ ✔ ✔ Axis direction (east, north) ✔ ✔ Unit of measurement Angular degrees & metres ✔ Range of values [0 … 360]° of longitude ✔Note on axis orderThe axis order is specified by the authority (typically a national agency) defining the Coordinate Reference System (CRS).
 The order depends on the CRS type and the country defining the CRS.
 In the case of geographic CRS, the (latitude, longitude) axis order is widely used by geographers and pilotes for centuries.
 However software developers tend to consistently use the (x,y) order for every kind of CRS.
 Those different practices resulted in contradictory definitions of axis order for almost every CRS of kind

 ProjectedCRSin the South hemisphere (South Africa, Australia, etc.) and for some polar projections among others.

 CRS.forCode(String)method.
-The actual axis order can be verified after the CRS
+The actual axis order can be verified after the CRS creation with

 Mathtrigonometric functions like

 atan2(y,x).
 However some data use the [0 … 360]° range instead.
 A geographic CRS can be shifted to that range of longitude values using the